 This method uses high-intensity light beams to break ink particles into smaller pieces.
 Your body’s immune system then removes them over time.

-PicoSure and PicoWay Lasers
+PicoSure Lasers

 These are newer, faster, and more effective on tough colors like green and blue.
 They also minimize damage to surrounding tissue, making them safer for sensitive skin tones.